 The Animal Test(s)

-Currently, the mouse LLNA is the preferred and accepted method for assessing skin sensitization of most substances (ICCVAM, 1999; ECVAM, 1999; ICCVAM, 2001 [the protocol]; OECD, 2002; EPA, 2003).
-Compared with the GPMT, the LLNA reduces animal use by 17% as well as pain and suffering associated with a positive response to an allergen as it evaluated the induction phase and doesn't require the use of irritating adjuvants; it is also faster (1 week vs 4 weeks).
-Furthermore, the LLNA provides several benefits over other tests for sensitization because it provides a quantitative endpoint, dose-responsive data, and allows for prediction of potency.
+Currently, the mouse LLNA is the preferred and accepted method for assessing skin sensitization of most substances (ICCVAM, 1999; ECVAM, 1999; ICCVAM, 2001 [the protocol]; OECD TG 429, 2010; EPA, 2003).
+Compared with the GPMT, the LLNA reduces animal use by 17% as well as pain and suffering associated with a positive response to an allergen as it evaluates the induction phase and doesn't require the use of irritating adjuvants; it is also faster (1 week vs 4 weeks).
+Furthermore, the LLNA provides several benefits over other tests for sensitization because it provides a quantitative endpoint, dose-responsive data, and allows for the prediction of potency.
 The latter is particularly valuable because it is now appreciated that contact allergens differ by up to 5 orders of magnitude with respect to their relative skin sensitizing potential.
 An understanding of potency is, therefore, essential for the development of accurate risk assessments (Kimber et al., 2011).

-In Europe, the UK was the first country to introduce the LLNA for regulatory purposes and it has now replaced guinea pig tests in dossiers submitted to it under the Notification of New Substances Regulations.
-Currently the LLNA is the preferred assay for the predictive identification of skin-sensitizing chemicals, and it is the initial requirement for sensitization testing within REACH (Registration, Evaluation, Authorization and Restriction of Chemical substances).
+In Europe, the UK was the first country to introduce the LLNA for regulatory purposes, and it has now replaced guinea pig tests in dossiers submitted to it under the Notification of New Substances Regulations.
+Currently the LLNA is the preferred assay for the predictive identification of skin-sensitizing chemicals, and is the initial requirement for sensitization testing within REACH (Registration, Evaluation, Authorization and Restriction of Chemical substances).

-Non-animal Alternative Methods
+Validated Non-animal Methods

-Integrated testing Strategy: It is anticipated that (Q)SAR and molecular and/or cell-based assays may in the future be used in concert to form predictive test batteries to identify skin sensitizers and replace animal testing.
+It is anticipated that integrated testing strategies (ITS) composed of (Q)SAR, and molecular and/or cell-based assays may in the future be used in concert to form predictive test batteries to identify skin sensitizers and replace animal testing (Adler et al., 2011).